ayxkaddd/jimmy/README.md

 # jimmy

-jimmy is a funny ahh bash script for hyprland and terminals with sixel support like foot
+jimmy is a funny ahh bash script for terminals with sixel support like foot

 # installation